-The workshop achieved these overarching aims and outcomes and the following outputs were documented by the GAP team^{}:
+The workshop achieved these overarching aims and outcomes and the following outputs were documented by the GAP team:

 - Improved data is vital to the long-term, sustainable future for the fishery.
 Currently stock and capacity data is poor, which would act as a barrier to developing a coherent regional management plan in the future. - Fishers would welcome the opportunity to support scientific studies directed towards a full scallop stock assessment.
-Greater resources should be directed towards this kind of participatory scientific research. - A description of the different scallop fleets operating in the Channel should be undertaken. - Particular attention should be paid to ICES area VIId, including the harmonisation of technical measures.
-This will require further discussion to reach consensus.
+Greater resources should be directed towards this kind of participatory scientific research. - A full capacity assessment of scallop boats operating in the Channel should be undertaken. - Particular attention should be paid to ICES area VIId, including the harmonisation of technical measures.
+This will require further discussion to reach consensus. - All measures must be driven, bottom-up, by industry.
+Whilst this is already broadly the case in France, in the UK greater emphasis should be placed on fishers' potential contribution to management planning and decisions.